mononobi/balerin/README.md

   imports (ex. models, hooks, managers, ...).
 - Auto registration of celery tasks without the need to name all task modules a specific name (usually tasks).
+- Populating application level caches at startup to boost performance at runtime.

 ## Installing